 November 23rd is another of those triptych saint days, with three on offer to lift our spirits as we approach Christ the King, Advent and the beginning of a new liturgical year.

-Saint Clement of Rome (+99 A.D.) was either the first, second or third Pope after Saint Peter, depending on how they are counted and whether ‘Cletus’ and ‘Anacletus’ are the same person, and was likely ordained by the great fisherman-turned-fisher-of-men himself.
+Saint Clement of Rome (+99 A.D.) was either the first, second or third Pope after Saint Peter, depending on how they are counted, whose early testimony is most accurate and whether ‘Cletus’ and ‘Anacletus’ are the same person.
+One way or the other, Clement was likely ordained by the great fisherman-turned-fisher-of-men himself.
 Clement given strong evidence to Cardinal Newman’s famous dictum that to delve into history is to cease to be Protestant.
-Clement’s letters to the people at Corinth – read at Mass in those nascent days although never adopted as Scripture – signify that the Church Christ founded was ‘Catholic’ from the beginning, with a Pope, who had, and knew he had, full papal authority and primacy, bishops, priests, the Mass, the Eucharist and all the other sacraments.
+Clement’s letters to the people at Corinth – read at Mass in those nascent days although never adopted as canonical Scripture – signify that the Church Christ founded was ‘Catholic’ from the beginning, with a Pope, who had, and knew he had, full papal authority and primacy, bishops, priests, the Mass, the Eucharist and all the other sacraments.

 Under Emperor Trajan, Clement was exiled to the mines at Chersonesus on the Crimean peninsula, and, after miraculously providing for his fellow prisoners with a spring of water, was himself thrown into the water of the Black Sea tied to an anchor.

-Saint Columban (+615) was an Irish monk – not to be confused with the earlier Columba or Columbkille (+597) who set up the abbey at Iona – who like the latter, travelled over the sea from Ireland, to Scotland, but Columban continued down into France and Italy, in which latter regions he spent the remainder of his life, setting up monasteries, not least Luxeiul and Bobbio, preaching the faith, rebuking and converting kings and queens, refuting the still-remaining traces of Arianism and Nestorianism, supported in his vast and wide-ranging apostolic work with a life of deep prayer and discipline.
+Saint Columban (+615) was an Irish monk – not to be confused with the earlier Columba or Columbkille (+597) who set up the abbey at Iona – who like the latter, travelled over the sea from Ireland, to Scotland, but Columban continued down into France and Italy, in which latter regions he spent the remainder of his life, setting up monasteries, the most famous being those at Luxeiul and Bobbio.
+As he journeyed, he preached the faith, rebuking and converting kings and queens, refuting the still-remaining traces of Arianism and Nestorianism, supported in his vast and wide-ranging apostolic work with a life of deep prayer and discipline.

 Not insignificantly, Columban also testifies to the enduring Tradition of Catholicism, writing to Pope Boniface IV in the midst of one of his controversies: